iqbalabd/iqbalabd.github.io/content/posts/2024/nominating-pythonistas-en.md

 -  **Outstanding PyLady Award**: This award is given to individuals who have made significant contributions to the PyLadies community, which is dedicated to promoting diversity and supporting women and gender minorities in the Python community.
 It celebrates those who have gone above and beyond in mentoring, organizing events, and fostering an inclusive environment.
 The decisions on awarding the Outstanding PyLady Award are done by the PyLadies Global Council.
 You can learn more about this award [here](https://kit.pyladies.com/en/latest/global/award.html).

+-  **PSF Distinguished Service Award**: This is the Foundation's highest award.
+The Distinguished Service Award is an offer of recognition for sustained exemplary contributions to the Python community.
+This award is given for actions which carry significant impact that shapes the Python world, whether through contributions of code, efforts in community action, or otherwise.
+As with the Community Service Award, the intention is to demonstrate that such service to the community does lead to recognition and reward, rather than to provide a direct incentive to contributors.
+You can learn more about this award [here](https://www.python.org/community/awards/psf-distinguished-awards/).

 These awards and recognitions are excellent ways to highlight and celebrate the invaluable contributions of Pythonistas around the world.

 <!-- EDPART -->